 The independent examiner may recommend that the plan proceed to the referendum stage (i.e. it meets all the legal requirements) or may suggest that modifications are needed to the plan before it can proceed to the referendum.
 Or they may recommend that it does not proceed to the referendum, if it does not meet the relevant legal requirements.
 In addition, they may recommend that the referendum area include individuals beyond the boundary of the neighbourhood area.
 The Referendum is likely to take place in the Summer of 2019.

 What is the Referendum?+

-Based on current projections, the referendum into the Neighbourhood Plan will take place in September 2017.
+Based on current projections, the referendum into the Neighbourhood Plan will take place in the summer of 2019.

 If the plan is found to be satisfactory (i.e. complies with the key legal requirements) with modifications if necessary, then the local authority must arrange for the referendum to take place.
 It must give at least 28 working days’ notice of the referendum before the date of the referendum.
 The

 Group may campaign before the referendum, subject to rules over expenses.

 If more than 50% of those voting in the referendum vote ‘yes’, then the council will bring the plan into legal force.

 What can the Community Infrastructure Levy be spent on (and by whom)?+

 During the lifetime of the Neighbourhood Plan, Cheshire East Council may implement a Community Infrastructure Levy (CIL).
 The levy can be used to fund a wide range of infrastructure, including transport, flood defences, schools, hospitals, and other health and social care facilities.

 Local authorities must spend the levy on infrastructure needed to support the development of their area, and they will decide what infrastructure is needed.
 The levy is intended to focus on the provision of new infrastructure and should not be used to remedy pre-existing deficiencies in infrastructure provision unless those deficiencies will be made more severe by new development.